pixielabs/handbook/02-project-management/02-working-with-designers.md

  - XL: >1280px
  - 2XL: >1536px

+Note that we strongly encourage that we are provided an additional design at a width larger than 1536px to make it clear which design elements should be constrained to 1536px and which should be full width/full bleed.

+## How we check our design implementation
 We don't implement designs that only work at discrete breakpoints; we test them throughout every possible window size from 375px up to 2560px and beyond.
 But we pay special attention to the following points: